wmensah/spoppin-android/README.md

 spoppin-android
 ===============

-Spoppin! is an open-source + crowd-sourced + real-time decision-influencing engine for bars, night clubs and other entertainment venues.
+The social/decision-influencing engine that provides real-time updates for venues of entertainment around you.